SkylerCherng00/GAE252_AI_SIEM/README.md

 Once the services are running, you can start analyzing logs.

-1.  **Access the web interface:** Open the `AIAgent/agent_test.html` file in your browser to send logs to the AIAgent for analysis.
-2.  **Use the API:** The AIAgent exposes an API for programmatic access.
-You can explore the API endpoints using the Swagger UI at `http://localhost:8000/agent/docs`.
+**Use the API:** The AIAgent exposes an API for programmatic access.
+You can explore the API endpoints using the Swagger UI at `http://localhost:8000/docs`.

 ## 🤝 Contributing